 It is common for animals, especially rodents like mice and rats, to die in your walls.
-To remove the dead carcass, we will often cut a hole in your drywall.
+To remove the dead animal in the wall, we will often cut a hole in your drywall.
 After removing the animal, we will patch and repair the wall.

 Many animals, especially rodents, crawl through your vents.
 If an animal dies in your vent, you can often remove the vent cover and pull out the animal with gloves on.
 If you can’t get to the dead animal in your vent, Critter Control of Cleveland can help.